If you are using our Starter plan, please refer to our Getting Started Guide for Starter Plan.

 Sanger analysis in Geneious Biologics is much the same process as the NGS workflow described above.
 The main differences are the preprocessing steps used to clean your data prior to running Antibody Annotator, and how you choose to continue your analysis after annotation.

-Note that Batch Assembly and Associate Heavy/Light Chains may require that sequences have consistent naming schemes so that they can be matched correctly.
-This can be achieved with the Batch rename operation, which renames sequences by replacing or removing existing sections of the name.
+Batch Assembly and Associate Heavy/Light Chains may require that sequences have consistent naming formats so that they can be matched correctly.
+The information in the sequence names can be pulled out using a Name Scheme.

 Visualizing results